Bluetick Coonhound Breed Info, Pics, Personality & Facts

 - Elbow dysplasia

-Opinions are split as to which sex makes for a better hunting dog.
-Some hunters believe that males are more tenacious, while others think that females are more single-minded (meaning, they won’t stop to pee on every tree).
-Ultimately, though, this likely comes down to how the dog is trained more than anything else.
+Opinions are split as to which sex makes a better hunting dog.
+Some hunters believe that males are more tenacious, while others think that females are more single-minded (meaning they won’t stop to pee on every tree).
+Ultimately, this comes down to how the dog is trained more than anything else.

 Also, it should be noted that all the characteristics above can be affected by spaying or neutering the dog as a puppy.

-Bluetick Coonhounds are the quintessential Southern dog, and while they’re excellent hunting companions, they make great family pets as well.
-They can be loving, loyal, and ridiculous, but they’re all business when it matters.
+Bluetick Coonhounds are the quintessential Southern dog, and although they’re excellent hunting companions, they make great family pets.
+They’re loving, loyal, and ridiculous, but they’re all business when it matters.

-You’ll need to be confident in your training abilities, though, as these dogs have difficulty focusing on anything beyond what’s happening inside their nostrils.
-They have high prey drives too, so they might not be suitable for homes with small animals.
+You’ll need to be confident in your training abilities since they have difficulty focusing on anything other than what’s happening inside their nostrils.
+They also have high prey drives, so they might not be suitable for homes with small animals.

-Overall, though, these are fantastic pups, and they’ll quickly ingratiate themselves into your family.
-Best of all, if you have a tree in the backyard, there’s a good chance that they’ll have a new surprise waiting up there for you every day.
+Overall, Bluetick Coonhounds are fantastic pups, and they’ll quickly ingratiate themselves into your family.
+Best of all, if you have a tree in the backyard, there’s a good chance they’ll have a new surprise waiting up there for you every day.